killingbear999/ICLSTM/README.md

 **Library for code execution: Tensorflow Keras, Pyipopt, Numpy, sklearn** </br>

 File description:
+* docker.pptx includes the instruction on how to install Pyipopt into Docker on your laptop. </br>
 * CSTR_ICLSTM.ipynb and CSTR_NNs.ipynb are used to train neural networks to learn the system dynamics. </br>
 * cstr_iclstm.py and cstr_nns.py are .py version to train neural networks to learn the system dynamics.
 They are identical to CSTR_ICLSTM.ipynb and CSTR_NNs.ipynb. </br>
 * model26.h5, model27.h5, model28.h5, model29.h5 are trained RNN, LSTM, ICRNN, and ICLSTM respectively.
 You may regenerate the models using CSTR_ICLSTM.ipynb and CSTR_NNs.ipynb. <br>